AGE: – 18th – 19th Century

 Indonesia and Thailand have their own unique versions of these characters which is based on the original story with the core of the story still remaining the same.
 The Ramayana myth was introduced into Burma by Hindu traders and priests migrating and traveling through Burma and South East Asia nearly two thousand years ago.

-The popularity of this tale is depicted in carvings and temples in India, Indonesia, Burma and Thailand.
+The popularity of this tale is depicted in carvings and temples in India, Indonesia, Burma and Thailand as well as puppet shows and theatre.

 The Ramayana story has been adapted and performed according to each of these cultures national traditions in plays, puppet shows and during religious festivals.
 The Burmese version of the Ramayana usually include Princess Minthamee and Prince Minta, the ogres Taw Belu and the mythological bird Garuda.
 In this carving Taw Belu is seen on the top with Princess Minthamee and the Garuda perched on the right side above the base.
 Prince Mintha is seen standing on the base of the carving with two nats, one holding an alms bowl and another ogre on either side.
 The poly chrome is significantly worn in this carving but still gives a hint of how colorful it once was.